Skip navigation

 Image Source: this Reality-Equality-Equity-Justice image is widely used and has been attributed to @restoringracialjustice.
 We thank its developer.

-How Disparities in Commercial Tobacco Use Arise
+Disparities in Commercial Tobacco Impacts

 • targeting of specific communities by the commercial tobacco industry through disproportionate product marketing, sponsorships for cultural events, celebrity endorsements, and other tactics;